-Liquidity Risk Management in the Bank is governed by the Liquidity Risk Management policy and the Group Risk Appetite Statement approved by the Bank's Board of Directors.
-The Board has delegated the responsibility of managing the liquidity risk of the Bank to the Board Risk Compliance and Governance Committee (BRCGC).
-BRCGC & Risk Management Committee (RMC) review liquidity risk policy, liquidity risk appetite and tolerance limits proposed by Group Risk Management for the Bank in line with the Bank's objectives, strategy and overall risk appetite.
+Liquidity Risk Management in the Bank is governed by the Liquidity Risk Management Policy and the Group Risk Appetite Statement approved by the Group's BOD.
+The Board has delegated the responsibility of managing the liquidity risk of the Bank to the Board Risk, Compliance and Governance Committee (as the "BRCGC").
+The BRCGC and the Risk Management Committee (as the "RMC") review liquidity risk policy, liquidity risk appetite and tolerance limits proposed by GRMD in line with the Bank's objectives, strategy and overall risk appetite.
 RMC annually reviews the risk policies to manage and monitor liquidity risk in the Bank and recommend them to the BRCGC for approval.
 Treasury ALM is primarily responsible for managing liquidity for the Bank.
 Accordingly, it is important to consolidate all funding activities in Treasury enabling it to monitor, plan and execute effectively.
-Risk Management and Finance teams are responsible for the measurement and monitoring of liquidity metrics stipulated in the policy and updating ALCO, RMC and BRCGC on issues pertaining to liquidity risk.
+GRMD and Finance Department are responsible for the measurement and monitoring of liquidity metrics stipulated in the policy and updating the Asset and Liability Committee (as the "ALCO"), RMC and BRCGC on issues pertaining to liquidity risk.
+ALCO is responsible to manage the overall liquidity of the bank while developing strategies, operating policies and practices to manage liquidity risk in accordance with the Board's approved policies and risk tolerance/ limits to ensure that the Bank maintains sufficient liquidity at all times under both normal and stress conditions.